Text consolidated by Valsts valodas centrs (State

 651/2014, except for the capital companies which were not in

-difficulty as of 31 December 2019 but became capital companies in
+difficulty on 31 December 2019, but became the capital companies

-difficulty during the time period from 1 January 2020 to 31
+in difficulty in the period from 1 January 2020 to 31 December

 18. Certification that a zone capital company, within the past